IceRaptor/BTDevNotes/Modeling.md

 - You MUST untick 'Always Deform' under advanced in the Skin modifier, when changing the pivot location.
 You MUST then re-enable it, or the mechbay will deform.
 Off = combat, on = mechbay. you MUST export the parts with it on!

+- blanks work on the hardpoint numeric location... blank_bh4 replaces any _bh4 hardpoint that isn't defined.
+- ME sorts hardpoints by inventory crit size first, then type, when defaulting.
+So a LRM15 will look for lrm20 -> lrm15 -> lrm10 -> srm6 -> lrm5 -> srm4 -> srm2 when calculating prefabs to pull
+- ME completely ignores location information

 # Regular Vehicle Import Workflow

 Largely from Transient and Shade.
 DO NOT COVER VTOLS